Information Systems and Communications Ph.D.

-Information Systems and Communications (ISC) is a 3-year, executive-style Ph.D. program designed to meet the needs of working executives and professionals who wish to excel in leadership roles in industry, as well as of educators and researchers in information systems, technology, or communications fields who wish to pursue positions in academia.
+Information Systems and Communications (ISC) is a 3-year, executive-style Ph.D. program designed to meet the needs of working executives and professionals who wish to excel in leadership roles in industry, as well as of educators and researchers in information systems, technology, or communications fields.

 - Interdisciplinary Program: The program prepares students with a deep understanding of the connections between information technology and human communication.
 Students explore both technology-driven and communication-based problems, focusing on understanding the impacts of this interdisciplinary field on both the workplace and society.

 - Faculty Scholars: The program is taught by a supportive and engaged faculty who are active in research and experts in their fields of study.